anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-365-apps-autopilot-deployment.md

 Microsoft Entra ID P2 was not required for this Microsoft 365 Apps deployment lab.

-Microsoft Entra ID P2 will be useful later for more advanced identity and security labs, such as Conditional Access, identity protection, user risk, sign-in risk, access reviews, or privileged identity management concepts.
+Microsoft Entra ID P2 can be useful later for more advanced identity and security labs, such as Conditional Access, identity protection, user risk, sign-in risk, access reviews, or privileged identity management concepts.

 ---